kuriofoolio/gas-cylinder-monitoring-system/README.md

-## Arduino-Based Real time Gas Cylinder Monitoring System for Kenyan Household
+## Arduino-Based Real time Gas Cylinder Monitoring System for Kenyan Households

 ### Background
 Liquefied Petroleum Gas (LPG) is a widely used fuel for domestic and commercial applications.
 Monitoring the level of LPG in cylinders is crucial for safety and efficient usage.
 Traditional methods often rely on visual inspection of the cylinder level indicator, which can be inaccurate and inconvenient.
 This project aims to develop a real-time, user-friendly system for monitoring LPG cylinder levels using Arduino technology.